 'Please see attached a pack that contains careers information and support for students and parents in year 11.
 It gives students and their parents an overview of the Post 16 options available, an understanding of how students can decide on the best route for them and how students can receive specific one to one current careers guidance/support.
-There is also a copy of the 2021 KS4 careers fair in which the school virtually invited local FE Colleges, Sixth Forms and Training Providers to speak to our students.

 Which Job Sectors are Growing and which are declining (LMI)?

 It is important that you are able to recognise which jobs/sectors are in demand and which are declining.
 You can do this by referring to the Labour Market Information (LMI), which can be found by clicking on some of the links and activities below.

 You can use this website to find out which jobs and sectors are currently in high demand both locally and nationally.
 You can also use this website to search for apprenticeships and jobs in the local area.
 The apprenticeships are broken down into different sectors.